HPSCTerrSys/TSMP_WorkflowGettingStarted/README.md

 **This is the experiment leaflet for the simulation experiment with the experiment-ID as in the heading.**

+> :warning: **Warning**
+> cjjsc39 is after an incident in July 2023 on fixed budget until the end of
+> August, hence ALL compute time might be used at once; only a limited number
+> of people are therefore allowed access to cjjsc39 and use compute time.

 ## Context

 - Baseline simulation of the DETECT D02 project (S. Kollet)